holuspokus/homebridge-pioneer-avr-2025/README.md

 # homebridge-pioneer-avr-2025

 A [Homebridge](https://github.com/nfarina/homebridge) plugin that integrates your Pioneer AVR as a TV accessory in HomeKit.
-This project is compatible with Node 22 and below, as well as Homebridge 2 or earlier versions.
-It is written in TypeScript and leverages the latest Homebridge methods and practices, ensuring a streamlined setup with optional manual configuration.
-The plugin automatically detects your receiver for a more reliable user experience.
+This project supports Node.js versions up to 22 and is compatible with Homebridge version 2 and earlier.
+Developed in TypeScript and as a Platform, it incorporates modern Homebridge practices and methods to provide a seamless setup process with optional manual configuration.
+The plugin features automatic receiver detection, enhancing reliability and ease of use.

+While the plugin is not perfect, I hope it provides a dependable way to connect your receiver to HomeKit.

 > **Note**: This plugin is specifically designed for Pioneer models released before 2017 that use Pioneer Telnet Commands (e.g., VSX-922).
 It may not be compatible with newer models that use the ISCP protocol (e.g., VSX-LX304).
 For newer models, please consider using the [homebridge-onkyo-pioneer](https://github.com/nitaybz/homebridge-onkyo-pioneer) plugin or see the "Alternatives" section below.